Skip to content

 How long are pre-approved places valid?

-Pre-approved places are valid for six months and expire on 30 June and 31 December each year.
+Pre-approved places are valid for up to six months and expire on 30 June and 31 December each year.
 Whole qualifications are valid for 12 months.

 How do I claim the rebate?

-Individuals / ABN holders - The confirmation email for pre-approval for individuals includes a link to upload your claim for payment.
-Please upload an invoice and evidence of training completed (e.g. Certificate transcript).
-RTO - Email copy of invoice and spreadsheet with evidence (Note: Date of birth has been replaced with USI and TFA registration number is required).
-Note: The RTO is responsible for confirming with the student that their USI will be shared with the Authority.
+RTO - Email copy of invoice and spreadsheet with evidence.
 All claims require a tax invoice for the pre-approved rebate amount and submit with evidence of course completion to the Authority within 60 days of training being completed.

 Screenshot 2024-09-26 at 5.12.54 pm